• Skip to primary navigation

 Should you squeeze water out of zucchini for bread?

-No, there's no need to squeeze water out of zucchini to make zucchini bread.
-Just follow our recipe to make a batter of the right consistency which will yield a perfectly moist zucchini bread that is NOT soggy in the center.
+No, squeezing water from zucchini to make zucchini bread is unnecessary.
+Instead, follow our recipe to make a batter of the right consistency, yielding a perfectly moist zucchini bread that is NOT soggy in the center.

 Do you peel zucchini before shredding it for bread?

-No, there's no need to peel the zucchini to make zucchini bread.
+No, peeling the zucchini to make zucchini bread is unnecessary.
 The peel adds texture, flavor, fiber, color, and nutrients.

 Do you take the seeds out of zucchini when making bread?